What do you think of when you think of Thanksgiving? Personally, we think of a giant spread of food. 🍽 😋

-You may be unable to eat together, but you’re still able to celebrate together!
-Since your employees can’t “bring” food in, host a Zoom party and ask your team members to bring something along to show off—like something that reminds them of your company or a colleague.
+Host a Zoom (or in-person) party and ask your team members to bring something along to share—like a memento that reminds them of your company or a colleague.

-You may not be able to try each other’s dishes, but you can still tell stories, express your gratitude, and celebrate!
+You may or may not be able to try each other’s dishes, but you can still tell stories, express your gratitude, and celebrate!

 Similarly, you could try a Thanksgiving-themed scavenger hunt!

 10. Join a Turkey Trot as a team

 Turkey Trots are typically foot races that take place the morning of Thanksgiving.
 It’s super family-friendly and is a great way to get active before the traditional Thanksgiving feast.
-Many cities and towns host Turkey Trots, and the proceeds from these races typically go to a charitable organization.
+Many cities and towns host Turkey Trots, and the proceeds from these races usually go to a charitable organization.

 Running and jogging is a great outdoor, socially-distant activity that you can enjoy with your team, and give back to the community in the meantime!
 Bonus points if you dress up as a turkey. 🦃

 11. Watch something together

 It’s a tradition for many families to hang out, watch TV or a movie, and generally veg out after a big meal.
 You can easily adapt this tradition to spend time with your coworkers, too!
 Use a tool like Teleparty or Squad to watch something together, and remember the popcorn! 🍿